Welcome to today's edition of the Rush 24-7 podcast.

 He needs to come right now.

-He understood that for once the superpower, the toothless superpower, the moth-eaten toothless superpower actually meant it.
+He understood that for once the superpower, the toothless superpower, the moth-eaten, toothless superpower, actually meant it.

-Uh th this guy told him, this squish from the State Department told him, you do what we want or you are over.
+This guy told him, this squish from the State Department told him, you do what we want or you are over.

-And uh David is absolutely right.
+And David is absolutely right.

-John K what is John Kerry doing?
+John K. What is John Kerry doing?

-Now I've come up with a couple of concrete proposals.
+Now, I've come up with a couple of concrete proposals.

-Uh as Barack Obama says, you have the right to love who you love.
+As Barack Obama says, you have the right to love who you love.

-So if an American uh falls in love with a Fijian, if an American falls in love with a Slovene, if an American falls in love with an Uzbek, the Uzbek, the Fijian, the Slovene can all become American citizens.
+So if an American falls in love with a Fijian, if an American falls in love with a Slovene, if an American falls in love with an Uzbek, the Uzbek, the Fijian, the Slovene can all become American citizens.

 Let's go to Henry in Albuquerque.

-Henry, you're live on the Rush Limbaugh show.
+Henry, you're live on the Rush Limbaugh Show.

 Thank you, sir.